Becoming a Medical Coding Specialist

 Opportunities for Advancement

-The Bureau of Labor Statistics Occupational Outlook Handbook reports that the annual median salary for medical records and health information technicians was $32,350 as of May 2010.
-The lowest paid 10% earned less than $21,240 while the highest paid 10% earned more than $53,430.
-Experience, education and certification all increase a medical coding specialist’s earning potential.
+The U.S. Bureau of Labor Statistics reports that the median annual salary for health information technicians (including medical coding specialists) is $35,900.
+The lowest paid 10% earn less than $22,700 while the highest paid 10% earn more than $57,320.

-According to the US Department of Labor, job growth for medical records and health information technicians is expected to increase by 21% between 2010 and 2020, which is considered faster than average for all occupations.
-This increase is partly due to the aging of our population—Americans will be using more and more healthcare services in coming decades.
-New regulations that demand more accountability from healthcare providers are also creating jobs for qualified medical coding specialists.
+Medical coding specialists are in demand.
+According to the U.S. Bureau of Labor Statistics, job growth for medical records and health information technicians is expected to increase by 22% between 2012 and 2022, which is considered much faster than average for all occupations.
+This increase is partly due to the aging of our population; Americans will be using more and more healthcare services in coming decades.
+New regulations that require more accountability from healthcare providers are also creating jobs for qualified medical coding specialists.

-Demand is highest for candidates with mastery-level credentials (CCS or equivalent), those with several years of work experience and those with expertise in certain medical fields such as interventional radiology.
+Opportunities are greatest for candidates with mastery-level credentials (CCS or equivalent), those with several years of work experience and those with expertise in certain medical fields such as interventional radiology.

 Medical coding jobs are posted on the websites of hospitals, health systems and other healthcare providers.
 The AAPC and Health Information Careers websites also list medical coding jobs.
 Because of the strong employment projections for health information professionals, those with an interest in the business of health care may want to consider a career as a medical coding specialist.